View of Mount Sakurajima from Sakurajima Ferry

 Q: What is it like working as a lawyer?

 A: If you examine 100 lawyers, you will see that each of them performs different work.
 The type of work carried out by a lawyer will vary greatly depending on the one that you meet or the office that you visit.
 However, by valuing meetings with clients and lawyers and the opportunity to take on a case, and by approaching your work with sincerity, it is possible to find a workstyle which best suits you as an individual.
 In that respect, being a lawyer includes a high degree of freedom and is very appealing.

 Q: Is being a lawyer a good profession?

 A: Yes, I think so.
-Although people who visit my office are in a state of distress, resolving their case allows me to help relieve them of their burden.
+Although people who visit my office are frequently in a state of distress, resolving their case allows me to help relieve them of their burden.
 In the end, I receive heartfelt gratitude from many of my clients.
-For those who find that rewarding, being a lawyer is very fulfilling.
+For those who find that feedback rewarding, being a lawyer is very fulfilling.
 I will continue to work as hard as possible to lead a fulfilling professional life.

 —Written during the first snow of the season in Kagoshima—

 Lawyer, Director of Ueyama Law Office, Legal Professional Corporation Kagoshima

 Yukimasa Ueyama was born in Kagoshima Prefecture in 1963.
 In 1985, he graduated from the Department of Law in the Chuo University Faculty of Law.